 The above demonstrates that it is difficult to collaborate effectively if the players share a problematic history which is not acknowledged and addressed.
 It also shows that restitution and reconciliation are the two necessary steps towards overcoming this history and enabling fruitful collaboration to begin.

-In practical terms, this means that partners need to identify and acknowledge what has been lost, why it has been lost and, importantly, who needs to make restitution to whom.
+In practical terms, this means that partners need to identify and acknowledge what has been lost and why (and, importantly, who needs to make restitution to whom).

-Making restitution may require a simple acknowledgement or a challenging apology.
+Making restitution may require a simple acknowledgement or a difficult apology.
 It may be very demanding of time, effort and resources.